 4. Press the TRIP/RESET button for another 5 seconds.
 The maintenance item code(s) will disappear, and the engine oil life will reset to "100."
-On models with navigation system

 To see the current engine oil life, turn the ignition switch to the ON (II) position, and push and release the SEL/RESET button on the dashboard repeatedly, until the engine oil life is displayed (see page 83).